Tickets for Distinguished Speakers Series

 The Program is able to make free tickets available for the following lectures:

-- Magic Johnson: High Schools, Religious, Not-for-Profit Community Service Organizations
+- Ogletree: High Schools, Religious, Not-for-Profit Community Service Organizations

 Registration for free tickets will be made available on a lecture to lecture basis.
 Get the latest information.